tinyworldmap/tiny-world-map/README.md

 ### No cities

-If city labels are not needed, there are two versions called `tiny-world-nocities.js(on)` (which does have country labels) and `tiny-world-borders.js(on)` (which doesn't).
-The city labels are 410K uncompressed and 172K compressed.
+There are two versions available without city labels: `tiny-world-nocities.js(on)` (which retains country labels) and `tiny-world-borders.js(on)` (which omits country labels).
+The city labels comprise 410K uncompressed and 172K compressed.

-### Less cities
+### Fewer cities

-Finally, for every file that does include city labels, there's a version with 2,000 cities, 4,000 cities, and 10,000 cities.
-Simply replace `10000` by `2000` or `4000` ion the file name.
+Finally, for each file including city labels, there also exist versions featuring 2,000 cities and 4,000 cities.
+Simply substitute `10000` with `2000` or `4000` in the filename.

 Cities included | Population
 --- | ---